Stability, bounded generation and strong boundedness: Strong boundedness

 We will skip the proof as this corollary is essentially a special case of \cite[Corollary~3.12]{General_strong_bound}.

 We can finally prove Theorem~\ref{main_thm1} and Theorem~\ref{main_thm0} now:

 \begin{proof} We will first explain how to reduce the proof of Theorem~\ref{main_thm1} to the global function field version of Theorem~\ref{main_thm0}.
-So let us first assume the setup of Theorem~\ref{main_thm1}; that is $F$ is an algebraic extension of a finite field, $C$ a nonsingular, geometrically integral, affine curve defined over $F$, $U$ a non-empty Zariski-open set in $C$ defined over $F$.
-Further, let $R:=F_C[U]=\mathscr{O}_C(U)$ be the ring of regular functions on $U$ and $\Phi$ an irreducible root system as in Theorem~\ref{main_thm1}.
+So let us first assume the setup of Theorem~\ref{main_thm1}; that is $F$ is an algebraic extension of a finite field, $C$ an irreducible, nonsingular, geometrically integral, projective curve defined over $F$, $U$ a non-empty Zariski-open set in $C$ defined over $F$.
+Further, let $R:=F_C[U]=\mathscr{O}_C(U)$ be the ring of $F$-defined regular functions on $U$ and $\Phi$ an irreducible root system as in Theorem~\ref{main_thm1}.

 Let $T$ be a finite normally generating set of $G(\Phi,R)$ and let $X\in G(\Phi,R)$ be given.
-For the purposes of this proof we will introduce some additional notation: For a subfield $E$ of $F$ such that $C$ and $U$ are already defined over $E$, note that one can consider the ring of regular functions $R_E:=E[U]$ and assuming that $E$ is a sufficiently large finite subfield of $F$, it will hold that $T\cup\{X\}\subset G(\Phi,R_E).$ Note that $\Pi_R(T)=\emptyset$ and so
+For the purposes of this part of the proof we will introduce some additional notation: For a subfield $E$ of $F$ such that $C$ and $U$ are already defined over $E$, note that one can consider the ring of $E$-defined regular functions $R_E:=E[U]$.
+Assuming that $E$ is a sufficiently large finite subfield of $F$, it also holds that $T\cup\{X\}\subset G(\Phi,R_E).$ Note that $\Pi_R(T)=\emptyset$ and so